zhanymkanov/fastapi-best-practices/README.md

 [INFO] [2022-08-28 12:00:00.000030] called dict
 ```
 ### 23. If you must use sync SDK, then run it in a thread pool.
-If you have to use an SDK to interact with external service, and it's not `async`,
+If you must use an SDK to interact with external services, and it's not `async`,
 then make the HTTP calls in an external worker thread.

 For a fast and simple example, we could use our well-known `run_in_threadpool` from starlette.